gaultier/blog/the_missing_cross_platform_os_api_for_timers.md

 ## macOS: dispatch_source_create

-Apple developers, in their infinite wisdom, decided to support `kqueue` but not kqueue timers, and invented their own thing instead.
+Apple developers, in their infinite wisdom, decided to support `kqueue` timers, and also invented their own thing.

 It's called [dispatch_source_create](https://man.archlinux.org/man/dispatch_source_create.3.en) and it supports timers with `DISPATCH_SOURCE_TYPE_TIMER`.